ChainAgnostic/CAIPs/CAIPs/caip-4.md

 ## Simple Summary

-This document is about the details of the BIP122 namespace and reference for CAIP-2.
+This document is about the details of the BTC namespace and reference for CAIP-2.

 ## Abstract

 In CAIP-2 a general blockchain identification scheme is defined.
-This is the implementation of CAIP-2 for BIP122 (Bitcoin).
+This is the implementation of CAIP-2 for BTC (Bitcoin).

 ## Motivation